Raj8751/30-DAY-OF-VERILOG/README.md

-This is 30 basic projects of verilog, in the extension of this project i will do 30 more advance projects. follow me for such projects and topics related to VLSI.
+This includes 30 basic projects in Verilog.
+In the future, I plan to work on 30 more advanced projects.
+Follow me for similar projects and topics related to VLSI.

-Visit My Linkedin Profile for more...
+Visit my LinkedIn profile for more information.

 https://www.linkedin.com/in/raj-kaushal-yadav-64188323a/